|"Good Day L.A.," oil on panel, 5" x 5" (in an upcycled hardwood frame)|

 It's a view from atop the Getty Center looking SE over UCLA to downtown L.A.

-It actually was a good day, for reason I still can't explain.
+It actually was a good day, for reasons I still can't explain.
 I'd been in a funk for weeks.
 Rain.
 Grey skies.
 Endless driving of the kids to this and that.
 Some rejections letters.
 The news.
-A kink in my neck (the worst place).
+A kink in my neck from sleeping poorly.
 The story just too dull.

 Then on a lark we decide to spend a leisurely Sunday in L.A. and poof, a ray of light and the fog clears.
 A fountain, and a bunch of sculptures, and flowers—flowers!
 And standing on a terrace overlooking this view.
 The coming-together of it all, an impression, really, massages something in me without having willed a thing.

 I should mention that I never experience the change to a better state of mind like this, as a pseudo-epiphany, or whatever.
 Generally it's more like Sisyphus rolling the boulder up the hill, sweating, setbacks aplenty.

 I'm no mystic but maybe conquering the day-to-day has something to do with pulling back and losing yourself in the sights.
 Seeing yourself as a character in a story, waiting to see what comes next.
 A self-surprise around the corner.

 Here's hoping you have a great day with at least one surprise.

 $100 USD + free shipping in North America